Neelakurinji123/kindle-weather-display/README.md

                                                [The server sends a PNG file to Kindle and displays it] SVG image ------------> PNG image ----------> flattened PNG image --> Kindle Dispaly
            converter:              converter:
            a)convert               a)convert
            b)gm
-           c)CloudConvert(online)
+           c)rsvg-convert
+           d)CloudConvert(online)
 ```
 note:

-`convert` is converter of ImageMagick.
+`convert` is converter of ImageMagick.&nbsp;

-`gm` is converter of graphicsMagick.
+`gm` is converter of graphicsMagick.&nbsp;
+`rsvg-convert` is a commandline tool to render SVG documents to PNG images.&nbsp;

-Both ImageMagick and graphicsMagick for Openwrt are lack of capabilities to manipulate SVG format.
+Both ImageMagick and graphicsMagick for Openwrt are lack of capabilities to manipulate SVG format.&nbsp;
 Use CloudConvert.

 ## Set up server